 Bay Trail extension at Point Cook

-- Tenders have been sought to construct the Bay Trail extension.
+- Fleetwood Urban Pty Ltd has been appointed to construct the Bay Trail extension.
 Works are commencing in early 2023.

 Subscribe for updates

 This project is being delivered on Bunurong Country.

 The Victorian Government’s $21 million Urban Parks Active Wellbeing Program is delivering upgrades to 21 parks across Melbourne, making improvements that will support the health and wellbeing of local communities and provide people with more opportunities to connect with nature within an urban setting.